THE 53rd ANNUAL SESSIONS AND MEETINGS OF THE IPC AND INTERNATIONAL SPICE EXHIBITION

 Indonesia's Country Report

-Mr. Djatmiko Bris Witjaksono (Director General of International Trade Negotiations)Ministry of Trade, Indonesia
+Mr. Djatmiko Bris Witjaksono (TBC) (Director General of International Trade Negotiations)Ministry of Trade, Indonesia

 Malaysia's Country Report